awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/outputs-add.md

    1. For **Port**, choose the port that you want to use when the content is distributed to this output\.

-   1. For **Stream ID**, enter the stream ID set in the Zixi receiver\.
+   1. For **Stream ID**, enter the stream ID that is set in the Zixi receiver\.
 **Important**
-If you leave this field blank, the service uses the output name as the stream ID\.
-Because the stream ID must match the value set in the Zixi receiver, you need to specify the stream ID if it is not exactly the same as the output name\.
+If you keep this field blank, the service uses the output name as the stream ID\.
+Because the stream ID must match the value set in the Zixi receiver, you must specify the stream ID if it is not exactly the same as the output name\.

    1. For **Maximum latency**, specify the size of the buffer \(delay\) that you want the service to maintain\.
 A higher latency value means a longer delay in transmitting the stream, but more room for error correction\.
 A lower latency value means a shorter delay, but less room for error correction\.
 You can choose a value between 0 and 60,000 ms\.
-If you leave this field blank, the service uses the default value of 6,000 ms\.
+If you keep this field blank, the service uses the default value of 6,000 ms\.

    1. If you want to encrypt the video as it is sent to this output, do the following: